il-dat/form-filler/docs/CLI_REFERENCE.md

 | `--help`        | Display help text for the command.               |
 | `--verbose`     | Enable verbose output for detailed logging.      |

+All commands display a progress bar or spinner while they are executing, providing visual feedback during long-running operations.

 ## Commands

 ### `process`